← A Beginary decision

 What does Beginary do instead of streaks?

-It says Welcome back, every time, and keeps your list exactly where you left it.
-Overdue tasks turn a calm amber, never an alarming red.
+It says Good to see you.
+No rush, every time, and keeps your list exactly where you left it.
+A task that slipped past its time reads Still here, in a calm amber, never an alarming red.
 The whole system is built around inconsistency, so coming and going in bursts is expected, not penalized.

 Do overdue tasks turn red and pile up?